adjust/cocos2dx_sdk/doc/ios/ios.md

 ### <a id="di-adid"></a>Adjust device identifier

-For each device with your app installed, adjust backend generates unique **adjust device identifier** (**adid**).
-In order to obtain this identifier, you can make a call to following the method on the `Adjust2dx` instance:
+For every device with your app installed, the Adjust backend generates a unique **Adjust device identifier** (**adid**).
+In order to obtain this identifier, you can make a call to the following method on the `Adjust2dx` instance:

 ```cpp
 std::string adid = Adjust2dx::getAdid();
 ```

-**Note**: Information about the **adid** is available after the app's installation has been tracked by the adjust backend.
-From that moment on, the adjust SDK has information about the device **adid** and you can access it with this method.
+**Note**: Information about the **adid** is available after the app's installation has been tracked by the Adjust backend.
+From that moment on, the Adjust SDK has information about the device **adid** and you can access it with this method.
 So, **it is not possible** to access the **adid** before the SDK has been initialised and the installation of your app has been tracked successfully.

 ### <a id="user-attribution"></a>User attribution

-The attribution callback will be triggered as described in the [attribution callback section](#attribution-callback), providing you with the information about any new attribution when ever it changes.
-In any other case, where you want to access information about your user's current attribution, you can make a call to the following method of the `Adjust2dx` instance:
+The attribution callback will be triggered as described in the [attribution callback section](#attribution-callback), providing you with information about any new attributions whenever they change.
+If you want to access information about a user's current attribution at any other time, you can make a call to the following method of the `Adjust2dx` instance:

 ```cpp
 AdjustAttribution2dx attribution = Adjust2dx::getAttribution();
 ```

-**Note**: Information about current attribution is available after app installation has been tracked by the adjust backend and attribution callback has been initially triggered.
-From that moment on, adjust SDK has information about your user's attribution and you can access it with this method.
-So, **it is not possible** to access user's attribution value before the SDK has been initialised and attribution callback has been initially triggered.
+**Note**: Information about a user's current attribution is available after an app installation has been tracked by the Adjust backend and the attribution callback has been triggered.
+From that moment on, the Adjust SDK has information about the user's attribution and you can access it with this method.
+So, **it is not possible** to access a user's attribution value before the SDK has been initialised and attribution callback has been initially triggered.

 ### <a id="push-token">Push token

-To send us the push notifications token, then add the following call to Adjust **whenever you get your token in the app or when it gets updated**:
+To send us the push notifications token, add the following call to Adjust **whenever you get your token in the app or when it gets updated**:

 ```cpp
 Adjust2dx::setDeviceToken("YourPushNotificationToken");